epthed/GhostSystem/notes.md

     easy version: Up and down on Z level until blocked, can't see diagonal.
 Problem: shooting from balcony
     solution: Drop Z up and downs from adjacent visible squares.

-fix slug size- remove scikit-geometry and use older bindings
+fix slug size- remove scikit-geometry and use older bindings.
+Or re-implement locally without matplotlib
+    use scikit-geometry but build it live? https://devcenter.heroku.com/articles/python-pip in requirements.txt: git+git://github.com/scikit-geometry/scikit-geometry.git
+    first: apt buildpack for: llvmlite/numba and CGAL5, boost-cpp and cgal-cpp?.

 #DONE
 Per-actor Map